LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 	yes

-Still, after verifying the bug fix, is also a good idea to re-run the tests using the sequence seed instead as bug fixes sometimes cause regressions elsewhere.
+Still, after verifying the bug fix, is also a good idea to re-run the tests using the sequence seed instead, as bug fixes sometimes cause regressions elsewhere.

 When retesting using the `logtalk_tester` automation script, the starting seed